 Hatfield was an American world champion powerlifter with a world record squat of 1,014 pounds and has written over 60 books covering every aspect of sports science.

 Over his 50-year career, he trained hundreds of professional athletes, including Mr. Olympia Lee Haney.

 His strength training and successful coaching led Hatfield to identify seven common laws that came to be known as the Granddaddy Laws of Training.

 - Specificity Principle.
-While general training is beneficial to overall health and fitness, to improve specific areas or skills, you must advance to specialized training.
+While general training is beneficial to overall health and fitness, you must advance to specialized training to improve specific areas or skills.
 Want the biggest bench press in the gym?
-You need to bench press.
+It would be best if you bench press.
 Want to improve your speed?
-You need speed drills.
-While “ancillary” or supporting exercises and movement are beneficial, specific movement skills improve with specific training.
+It would be best if you had speed drills.
+While “ancillary” or supporting exercises and movement is beneficial, specific movement skills improve with specific training.

 - GAS Principle.
-The General Adaptation Syndrome (GAS) explains how your body reacts to exercise, lifting a weight or running laps on the track.
+The General Adaptation Syndrome (GAS) explains how your body reacts to exercise, lifting weights, or running laps on the track.
 It is useful in understanding how someone new to exercise has different training needs than someone who has been training for years.
-The GAS principle also explains the need for periods of rest so that your muscles have time to repair and recover.
+The GAS principle also explains the need for rest periods so that your muscles have time to repair and recover.

 How the Granddaddy Laws affect your training.
 Your approach to fitness and the training programs you follow must be tailored to your fitness goals.
-When choosing or designing your program, ensure that it targets your goal, that it is specific, and that it challenges you to push beyond your current strength and fitness levels.
-Simply follow these 7 principles of all workouts and you will reach your fitness goals!
-Check out: why are your muscles not getting bigger and stronger.
+When choosing or designing your program, ensure that it targets your goal, is specific, and challenges you to push beyond your current strength and fitness levels.
+Follow these 7 principles of all workouts, and you will reach your fitness goals!